UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 We would publish some news about a specific topic, as it would be a simple Web Blog, achieving following things as well:

-- menu items that links to a specific post
-- standard or custom template to show a pubblication
+- standard or custom template to represent a pubblication on the screen
 - breadcrumbs manager that represent a human readable, interactive, webpath
-- page with a list of all the posts, and also filtered by category
+- page with a list of all the posts, also filtered by category

 If the concept of publication or post is clear to all those who have published at least once in their life in a WebBlog, an extra effort is to understand the fact that uniCMS allows us to:

-- create a post and decide in which context (WebPath) it would be published, in one or many place (Contexts)
+- create a post and decide in which context (WebPath) it would be published, in one or many places (Contexts)
 - manage a block, called *publication_preview* for example, that represent an fancy list of all the publications that belongs to that webpath